ap0llo/mddocs/docs/demoprojects/api/DemoProject/ListExample/index.md

 </list>
 ```

-which is rendered as this list
+which is rendered as like this

 - Item 1
 - Item 2